HY-sTeam/DSA4213-Project/README.md

 ### Functionalities
 Leveraging h2oGPTe as our client, the solution is mainly deployed in an Python environment and dockerised, consisting of the usage of:
-[] user queries refinement and keyword generation through Mixtral-v0.1 LLM [] dataset scrapping and data collections with user specific demands [] slides headings, contents and design layout generations [] exporting the slides in .pptx form, enabling download and future slides information retrieval [] database interactions for slides and users details via PostgreSQL [] cleaning filepaths and caches to guarantee application deployment
+- [x] user queries refinement and keyword generation through Mixtral-v0.1 LLM
+- [x] dataset scrapping and data collections with user specific demands
+- [x] generating slides headings, contents and design layout
+- [x] exporting the slides in .pptx form, enabling download and future slides information retrieval
+- [x] database interactions for slides and users details via PostgreSQL
+- [x] cleaning filepaths and caches to guarantee application deployment

 We also offer our readers a flavour to exploring around our jupyter notebook for a backend model demonstration purpose.